inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :align: center

 The :ned:`EthernetPreemptingMacLayer` uses intra-node packet streaming.
-Discrete packets enter the MAC module from the higher layers, but leave the sub-MAC-layers (express and preemptable) as packet streams.
-Packets exit the MAC layer as a stream, and are represented as such through the PHY layer and the link.
+Discrete packets enter the MAC module from the higher layers but leave the sub-MAC-layers (express and preemptable) as packet streams.
+Packets exit the MAC layer as a stream and are represented as such through the PHY layer and the link.

 In the case of preemption, packets initially stream from the preemptable sub-MAC-layer.